-8) Start Placing Stamps on Concrete Surface
+8. Start Placing Stamps on Concrete Surface

 After placing it apply the required pressure on it so that it imparts its inner shape on the concrete surface.
-Always start stamping from one side to another to avoid any miss-match between.
+Always start stamping from one side to another to avoid any mismatch between them.

-9) Clean Stamped Surface and Apply Curing Compound
+9. Clean Stamped Surface and Apply Curing Compound

-Now remove excessive release agent and dust from the concrete surface and stamped joints.
-Then after applying curing compound on the surface.
+Now remove excessive release agents and dust from the concrete surface and stamped joints.
+Then after applying the curing compound on the surface.

-10) Install Joints
+10. Install Joints

-Cutting contraction joints are essential to install in concrete at proper depth and spacing in the slab soon after placement.
+Cutting contraction joints is essential to install concrete at proper depth and spacing in the slab soon after placement.

-We can also start cutting the joint as concrete starts to set by a groove or you can wait to cut the joint until after the concrete has set using a saw equipped with a diamond or abrasive blade.
+We can also start cutting the joint as concrete starts to set by a groove or you can wait to cut the joint until after the concrete has been set using a saw equipped with a diamond or abrasive blade.

-11) Final Finishing
+11. Final Finishing

-But take care that to not to apply sealer too heavily, which could trap moisture in the slab.
-Best practice for sealer applying is to combine both spraying and rolling, especially when the stamped pattern has deep grout lines.
+But take care not to apply sealer too heavily, which could trap moisture in the slab.
+The best practice for sealer application is to combine both spraying and rolling, especially when the stamped pattern has deep grout lines.

 Stamped Concrete Cost